-Performance comparison: The fund is actively managed.
-The benchmark is a target which the fund seeks to outperform.
+Performance comparison: The benchmark is a target which the fund seeks to outperform.
 The index has been chosen as the fund's target benchmark as it best reflects the scope of the fund's investment policy.
-The target benchmark is used solely to measure the fund's performance and does not constrain the fund's portfolio construction.
+The benchmark is used solely to measure the fund's performance and income objective and does not constrain the fund's portfolio construction.